Malcolm X was born in 1925 in Omaha, Nebraska and was given the name Malcolm Little.

-Below are 105 notable Malcolm X quotes that represent his journey to empower the African American race.
+Below are 105 notable Malcolm X quotes about his journey to empower African Americans.

 “Anytime you find someone more successful than you are, especially when you’re both engaged in the same business – you know they’re doing something that you aren’t.”

 - Malcolm X had nine siblings.
 He had six siblings of the same parents and three half siblings.

 - After an incident during one of his speeches, the FBI followed every move of Malcolm X.

 - He founded Muslim Mosque, Inc. and Pan-Africanish Organization of Afro-American unity.

 - Malcolm X inspired Cassius Clay, aka Muhammad Ali, to join the Islam religion.

 - As early as age 9, Malcolm X began robbing food from stores because his family was in such dire economic need.

 These famous Malcolm X quotes regarding race relations in the early and mid twentieth century represented his intense emotions about the subject.
 The passion in his words clearly reflects the struggle of African Americans during his lifetime.